Skip to content

 Those questions I posed above?
 How can you study up and prepare your answers if you have no idea what questions might be asked?

-Yes, Christian friends are important, and maintaining fellowship with a group of believers is crucial to building strong faith.
+Yes, Christian friends are important and maintaining fellowship with a group of believers is crucial to building strong faith.
 But you also need to go out in the world and listen.
 Instead of running from someone who declares Christianity is a farce, ask him why he believes that—and really listen to his answer.
 Become familiar with the popular arguments against faith and the existence of God, then study up so you can answer with love and gentleness instead of panicky harshness.

 The possibility for a pop quiz in faith won’t end until you’ve crossed the threshold between earth and eternity.
-So keep on studying!
+So keep studying!

 Comments are closed.